Parts | Plasmid Backbones | BioBrick Prefix and Suffix | Standards | Assembly Standards | Assembly Methods

-The Registry is a continuously growing community collection of biological parts that can be mixed and matched to build synthetic biology devices and systems.
-Founded in 2003 at MIT, the Registry is part of the synthetic biology community's efforts to make biology easier to engineer.
+The iGEM Registry is a continuously growing community collection of biological parts that can be mixed and matched to build synthetic biology devices and systems.
+The iGEM Registry is part of the synthetic biology community's efforts to make biology easier to engineer.
 It provides a resource of available biological parts that have been user-tested and characterized for users developing synthetic biology projects.

 The Registry provides these resources for the continued growth of synthetic biology in education, academic research, and new industry.
 The Registry is part of the iGEM Foundation.

 The Registry is an open community that runs and grows on the "Get & Give (& Share)" philosophy.
 Users get parts, samples, data, and tools from the Registry to work on their synthetic biology projects.
 They'll give back to the Registry the new parts they've made, as well as data and experience on new and existing parts.
 Finally, users will share experience and collaborate in the Registry's open community through their wikis, the forums, and other social tools.

 You can browse the Registry's Catalog of Parts & Devices where parts and devices are organized by various criteria, including function, chassis, and standards.
 You can also use the Registry search tools to find parts by descriptors, or specific part names.
 Parts range from foundational such as promoters, terminators to unique and interesting like gas vesicle parts, pigment parts, wintergreen smelling parts, etc.

 Documentation & Characterization

 There is already a wealth of information about each part and device, telling you how they work and how to use them.
 Many of the Registry parts and devices have been user-tested and characterized, so that you can focus on building your system instead of researching each necessary component.

 The Registry Repository